freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1170.1

-I guess null values just show up as blank in the database.
+I guess null values just show up as blank.
 Yoshi is last.
-View only the `character_id` column from `characters` for only Yoshi's row to find his id.
+Find his id by viewing **only** his row in the `characters` table.
+View whatever columns you want as long as you include the `character_id` column.

 #### HINTS